 WHAT WE DO NOT KNOW ABOUT KIDNEY STONES

-The problem was, then, the sheer analytics; no techniques permitted resolution of matrix into its molecular components so real progress was stymied.
-In 2014 I reviewed what I found concerning the proteome of stones, and that review is below the present lead article by Witzmann.
+The sheer analytics styme us.
+No techniques until now have permitted resolution of matrix into its molecular components.
+In 2014 I reviewed what I found concerning the proteome of stones, and that review lies below the present lead article by Witzmann.
 His work uses the most modern techniques and is a great advance over what has been.
-Below is my introduction followed by remarks by the author.

 If you want to peruse the entirety here is our spreadsheet.
 There is also one with the paper itself.